mbounthavong/Makov-model-tutorials/README.md

 # Introduction to Markov models in Cost-Effectiveness Analysis

-Materials for the VA Health Economics Resource Center (HERC) course on "Introduction to Markov Models in Cost-Effectiveness Analysis" will be uploaded prior to the start of the seminar on Wednesday, 14 February 2024.
+This is a repository of materials for the VA Health Economics Resource Center (HERC) cyberseminar on "Introduction to Markov Models in Cost-Effectiveness Analysis."

-This seminar will take place over two days:
+These seminars took place over two days:
 - Wednesday, 14 February 2024 @ 11:00 am to 12:00 pm (PT)
 - Wednesday, 28 February 2024 @ 11:00 am to 12:00 pm (PT)
+- Recordings are located on the VA HERC cyberseminar site ([part 1](https://www.hsrd.research.va.gov/for_researchers/cyber_seminars/archives/video_archive.cfm?SessionID=6473) and [part 2](https://www.hsrd.research.va.gov/for_researchers/cyber_seminars/archives/video_archive.cfm?SessionID=6476))

 Reading materials for the seminar are located in the [Readings folder](https://github.com/mbounthavong/Makov-model-tutorials/tree/main/Readings).